 Sea to Summit Spark 40

-The Western Mountaineering Summerlite
+Western Mountaineering Summerlite

 Therm-a-Rest Hyperion 20

-1. Hyke and Byke Quandary
+1. Hyke and Byke Quandary 15 Degrees Down

-With this survival sleeping bag, you can easily stay warm with a rating of 15F with this 650 FP Duck Down that’s been treated with a revolutionary ClusterLoft, known for compression and moisture resistance.
-It is also crafted to be waterproof, so you won’t just stay warm but dry.
-Perfect for long term backpacking adventures.
+With this survival sleeping bag, you can easily stay warm with a rating of 15F with this 650 FP Duck Down that’s been treated with a revolutionary Cluster Loft, known for compression and moisture resistance.
+It is also crafted to be waterproof, so you won’t be staying warm but dry.
+Perfect for long-term backpacking adventures.

-You can expect long lasting durability from its 400T 20D ripstop nylon fabric liner that won’t easily rip.
+You can expect long-lasting durability from its 400T 20D ripstop nylon fabric liner that won’t easily rip.
 It comes with zippers and an anti-snag slider for the best fit.
-It also has a large foot box, drawstrings, horizontal baffles, and snag-free velcro, so you can adjust it to suit your size.
+It also has a large foot box, drawstrings, horizontal baffles, and snag-free Velcro, so you can adjust it to suit your size.

-2. Active Era Mummy Bag
+2. Active Era Mummy Sleeping Bag

 If you’re looking for an affordable lightweight sleeping bag, this Active Era Mummy Bag is another great contender.
 It is not as light as the others in the market because it weighs 3 pounds or 48 ounces.
-That being said, it still won’t break your back; and more importantly, it won’t break your wallet either because it is less than 30 dollars.
+That being said, it won’t break your back; and more importantly, it won’t break your wallet either because it is less than 30 dollars.

 3. Bessport Mummy Sleeping Bag

 It is still dubbed as lightweight because it is still lighter compared to ordinary sleeping bags.
 This can easily fit in your survival backpack with a bunch of space to spare.

 Compared to the other ultralights, it is very affordable, but you sacrifice weight for the price.
 If you’re not going to be doing much backpacking, this may be a good brand for you.

-It also has an insulated footbox and a drawstring hood to keep the cold draft out.
-It is made of a 220T polyester shell, that is water repellent to keep you from getting damp and warm in cold weather.
+It also has an insulated foot box and a drawstring hood to keep the cold draft out.
+It's made from a 220T polyester shell, that's water repellent to keep you from getting damp and warm in cold weather.